 Income from operating activities is recognized in accordance with IFRS 15.
-Income from the sale of goods is recognized upon transfer of control of the goods to the customer or when the customer receives the benefit of a service.
+Income is recognized as soon as the Group has discharged its obligations, which is on the date of delivery of the goods or when the customer receives the benefits of a service, at which date the Group has a definite right to receive a payment.
 Any trade discounts or rebates granted to customers, or returns of goods are recognized as a deduction from income.
-Revenue from the sale of services is recognized at fair value of the consideration received or receivable.

 Income from the sale of products is recognized when delivery has been completed, the amount of revenue can be reliably measured and the economic benefits of the transaction will flow to the Group.
-In general, this corresponds to the moment when the goods are made available to the distribution network (whether they are independent dealers, resellers or large retailers) or when they are delivered to the end customer (if they are direct sales).